-Just to clarify right off the bat, when I write "get the pet you want" what I really mean is "get the pet that, after doing your research, you decide is the best fit for you/your family" - but that doesn't make for such a great blog title!
-Read on to see exactly what I mean...
+When I write “get the pet you want” what I really mean is “get the pet that, after doing your research, you decide is the best fit for you/your family” – but that doesn’t make for such a great blog title!

-Being very involved in the pet community, I often see the trite argument of rescues verses breeders is a reoccurring point of discussion.
-“Adopt don’t shop” is a mantra I see often coming from people in the rescue only camp, as if those of us buying animals from reputable breeders liken the experience of “shopping” for a living being, a new member of our family, to purchasing a pair of socks or a new sweater.
+Being very involved in the pet community for quite awhile now, the argument of rescues verses breeders is a reoccurring point of discussion.
+“Adopt don’t shop” is a mantra I see often, as if those of us buying animals from reputable breeders liken the experience of “shopping” for a living being, a new member of our family, to purchasing a pair of socks or a new sweater.
 Going through a reputable breeder is nothing like shopping, by the way!

-I've been asked many times before where my loyalties lie when it comes to obtaining a pet and I've always said pretty much the same thing.
+I’ve been asked many times before where my loyalties lie when it comes to obtaining a pet, and I’ve always said pretty much the same thing.
 Get the pet you want.
-Get the pet that is the best fit for you and your family.
-Get the pet that you can handle for the entirety of it's life.
+The pet that is the best fit for you and your family.
+Get the pet that you can handle for the entirety of its life.

 For some people that pet is going to be a rescue pet – and that’s awesome!
 For other people that pet is going to come from a reputable, well researched, breeder – and that’s ok too!